 - A. Assessments must include an evaluation of the family's, or other supportive adult's, social and environmental challenges and strengths that may pertain to the youth's treatment.
-If family or other supportive adults support needs are identified, this shall be addressed in the service plan. - B. The assessment must explain how the identified family members or significant others will be involved in behavioral health services and this must be documented in the record.
-In the event that any individual's involvement is contraindicated, the clinical rationale must be documented.
+If family or other supportive adults support needs are identified, this shall be addressed in the service plan. - B. The assessment must explore how the identified family members, supportive individuals or significant others will be involved in behavioral health services.
+In the event that any individual's involvement is contraindicated, the clinical rationale must be documented. - C. An assessment shall address any needs of a youth at least seventeen (17) years of age who is expected to require behavioral health services and supports beyond the age of eighteen (18).

 21.200.15 Service Planning for Children and Adolescents [Eff.
-11/1/13]
+5/1/16]

-Agencies shall follow Section 21.200.4, service planning and reviews, and the following:
+Agencies shall follow Section 21.190.4, service planning and reviews, and the following:

 - A. The service plan shall be developed in collaboration with the youth's parent or legal guardian and be signed by both.
-In the event that involvement of the parent or legal guardian is contraindicated, the rationale shall be documented. - B. A copy of the service plan shall be provided to the individual and parent or legal guardian, unless contraindicated. - C. The service plan shall include goals and objectives that address family support needs as identified in the assessment. - D. If a youth is fifteen (15) years of age or older the service plan shall address services and supports necessary for the individual to successfully transition to adulthood including, when indicated, accessing developmentally appropriate services and supports in the adult behavioral health system.
+In the event that involvement of the parent or legal guardian is contraindicated, the rationale shall be documented. - B. A copy of the service plan shall be provided to the individual and parent or legal guardian, unless contraindicated. - C. The service plan shall include goals and objectives that address family support needs as identified in the assessment.

 21.200.2 LICENSED SUBSTANCE USE DISORDER AGENCIES TREATING YOUTH [Eff.
-11/1/13]
+5/1/16]

-- A. Agencies providing substance use disorder treatment services to youth shall be licensed by the Department to treat youth and comply with Section 21.210. - B. Agencies shall implement evidence-based screening, assessment instruments, and curriculums, designed and developed for youth. - C. Agencies shall provide recovery-oriented services appropriate for youth, when indicated.
+A. Agencies providing substance use disorder treatment services to youth shall be licensed by the Department to treat youth and comply with Section 21.210.

-D. Youth shall be informed that non-compliance with treatment programs to which they are sentenced shall be reported by the agency to referring courts and/or their agents.
+- B. Agencies shall implement evidence-based screening, assessment instruments, and curricula, designed and developed for youth. - C. Agencies shall provide recovery-oriented services appropriate for youth, when indicated. - D. Youth shall be informed that non-compliance with treatment programs to which they are sentenced shall be reported by the agency to referring courts and/or their agents.

-21.200.21 Minor in Possession: Education and Treatment [Eff.
-11/1/13]
+21.200.3 Minor in Possession: Education and Treatment [Eff.
+5/1/16]